-It was established early in 1931 to lobby for Repeal planks at both the Republican and Democratic national conventions.
+The United Repeal Council was formed early in 1931.
+It was to lobby for Repeal planks at both the Republican and Democratic national conventions.

 In hindsight, no long-range plans were needed.
 The failure of Prohibition and the serious problems it created soon led 74% of American voters to reject it.
 Repeal occurred in 1933.

 Prohibition was a great failure.
 More important, it created many very serious problems.

 Yet today, almost one of every five adults in the U.S. favors making drinking illegal.
 Tens of millions more support neo-prohibitionism.
 That’s why so many relics of Prohibition remain even now.
 They include Blue laws.
 These prohibit the sale of alcohol on Sundays.